 If a child has lifelong or significant difficulties, they may undergo an assessment which is requested by the school or parent.
-The school will request a statutory assessment from the LA when, despite an individualised programme of sustained intervention within SEND, the child remains a significant cause for concern.
+The school will request a statutory assessment from the LA when, despite an individualised programme of sustained intervention within SEN, the child remains a significant cause for concern.
 The school will have the following information available:

-- The action followed with respect to SEND
+- the action followed with respect to SEN

-- The pupil's passports
+- the pupil's Passports

-- Records and outcomes of regular reviews undertaken
+- records and outcomes of regular reviews undertaken

-- Information on the pupil's health and relevant medical history
+- information on the pupil's health and relevant medical history

+- attainment

-- Attainment and progress particularly in English & Mathematics
+- English and Mathematics attainment

-- Other relevant assessments from specialists, such as support teachers and educational psychologists
+- other relevant assessments from specialists, such as support teachers and educational psychologists

-- The views of parents
+- the views of parents

-- The views of the child
+- the views of the child

-- Children's services reports
+- Children's Services reports

-- Any other involvement by professionals
+- any other involvement by professionals